k98kurz/micropycelium/Packager_spec.md

 When a node receives a packet from a peer that includes `flags.throttle=1`, it will increment the throttle count for that peer; when it receives a packet from a peer that includes `flags.throttle=0`, it will decrement the throttle count for that peer unless it is already 0.
+When a node tries to send a packet to a peer with a throttle value greater than 0, it first checks the last_tx value; if it is more than `throttle * 1000` ms in the past, transmit the packet, otherwise schedule the transmission for `last_tx + throttle * 1000`.

+## Node list

+Each node will maintain a node list containing the following information:

+- id: the public key of the node
+- apps: list of IDs for apps the node supports
+- ts: int timestamp of last update

+See the Beacon and Gossip (Application Discovery) sections for details on how this is populated and updated.
+Nodes will be dropped from the list after 30 minutes of the last update.

 ## Beacon

 At initialization and periodically thereafter, each node will broadcast a beacon Package introducing the node.
-The body of this beacon will be the byte 0x00, the node's public key, and the app IDs it supports, and it will use the simplest possible schema and all `flags` set to 0.
+The body of this beacon will be the byte 0x00, the node's ed25519 public key and up to 10 app IDs it supports, and it will use the simplest possible schema and all `flags` set to 0.
+This message format will be compatible with both ESP-NOW and RYLR-998 using Packet Schemas 0 and 20, respectively.
+If a node supports more than 10 apps, it will broadcast several beacons.

 ## Beacon Response

 Upon receiving a beacon from an unknown peer, a node will add this peer to its peer list and then respond by sending a beacon response to that peer.
-The beacon response Package body will contain the byte 0x01, the node's public key, and the app IDs it supports.
+The beacon response Package body will contain the byte 0x01, the node's public key, and up to 10 app IDs it supports.
+If the responding node supports mode than 10 apps, it will send additional beacon responses.

 When a node receives a beacon response Package, it will add that peer to its peer list.